Marc Jones Updated Profile Image

 Roughan & O’Donovan (ROD), in 50:50 design joint venture with ARUP, delivered the detailed design for this £189m dual carriageway scheme between Castledawson and Randalstown on the A6 in Northern Ireland.
 We also had a full-time designers site team working closely with the design offices and a contracting team monitoring construction of the works.

-The scheme comprises 14.7km of high-quality dual carriageway, with a 7.4km section between Toome and Castleldawson and a 7.3km section between Randalstown and Toome, each connected by the Toome Bypass.
+The scheme comprised 14.7km of high-quality dual carriageway, with a 7.4km section between Toome and Castleldawson and a 7.3km section between Randalstown and Toome, each connected by the Toome Bypass.

 • tie-ins to the existing M22 at the eastern end and A6 at the western end